 - “A Positive Vision of Sustainability,” (With Kelsie DeFrancia and Haley Martinez) in Environmental Studies and Sciences, Spring 2016.

-I've also been travelling more outside the U.S. In June 2015 I was a keynote speaker Eco Forum Global Annual Conference, Guiyang, China.
+I've also been travelling more outside the U.S. In June 2015, I was a keynote speaker Eco Forum Global Annual Conference, Guiyang, China.
 In November 2015 I was a keynote speaker at the Comunitas 8th Annual Leaders Forum in Sao Paulo, Brazil.
-And most recently, in January 2016, I gave a talk on sustainability at the Porter School of Environmental Studies at Tel Aviv University in Israel.
+And most recently, in January 2016, and again in March, 2018 I gave talks on sustainability at the Porter School of Environmental Studies at Tel Aviv University in Israel.
+I serve on the Porter School’s Faculty Advisory Committee.
 I am also a judge for the Yidan Prize Foundation, “the world's biggest prize in education.”
 Charles Yidan, the prize's originator and founder, is one of the great visionaries of our time.
+I’ve also joined a few boards in recent years: The Advisory Board of the Institute on the Environment at the University of Minnesota and the Board of Directors of a fast growing leader in energy consulting, the Willdan Group.